 Post to Post Synchronicity No Coincidence

-Tag surfing is a lot like a box of chocolate.
+Tag surfing is a lot like a Box of Chocolate.

-With all due respect to Forrest Gump, I got quite a bite out of the tag for “letting go” recently.
-An article “pulled” me in, as I chewed word after word, savoring the taste of something new but instantly familiar.
+With all due respect to Forrest Gump, I got quite a bite out of the tag for “Letting go” recently.
+An articlepulled” me in, as I chewed word after word, savoring the taste of something new but instantly familiar.
 The post explained the best process for “Letting Go” that I have ever encountered, and I knew I had to share it with others immediately upon reading it.
 What hit me, however, was the name of the author quoted.

 Now, tasting a second piece of that box of chocolate, I know I have more exploring do to with the same author.
 Watch out.
 Before you know it, I will have devoured the entire container of goodies.
-Below shows my “eureka” moment upon surfing Gilda’s Post:
+Below shows my “Eureka” moment upon surfing Gilda’s Post:

 Comparing letting go to crucifixion